jarosser06/fastfood/README.md

 Template Notes
 ```
 If the variable in the template can be either a node attribute
-or a string you can ensure the file will be formatted correctly
+or a string you can ensure the value will be formatted correctly
 using the .QString method on the variable.

 Example: